biochunan/AbRank-WALLE-Affinity/README.md

 This repository is the official implementation of **W**al**LE**-**AFF**inity (WAFFLE), integrating both Graph and Protein Language information for antibody-antigen affinity prediction framed as either a ranking or a regression tasks.
-Check out paper [AbRank: A Benchmark Dataset and Metric-Learning Framework for Antibody–Antigen Affinity Ranking](https://openreview.net/) (under review).
+The method is descrived in our paper [AbRank: A Benchmark Dataset and Metric-Learning Framework for Antibody–Antigen Affinity Ranking](https://openreview.net/) (under review).

 ## Requirements